China's authorities tighten noose around online video, audio content

 ACFUN and Ifeng.com were not immediately available for comment.

-China's Internet shares tumbled after news of the clampdown with Weibo Corp's down 9 percent, while SINA Corp, which has a stake in Weibo, fell 6 percent.
+China's Internet shares tumbled after news of the clampdown with Weibo Corp's down 9 percent, while SINA Corp , which has a stake in Weibo, fell 6 percent. [nL3N1JJ3WD]

 (Reporting by Lee Chyen Yee; Editing by Elaine Hardcastle)